fergusfrl/fergusfrl-portfolio/src/articles/writing/displaying-strapi-rich-text-in-gatsby.md

 ---
 title: Displaying Strapi Rich Text in Gatsby
 description: Supplying rich text from the Strapi CMS and displaying it in Gatsby
+image: strapi.png
 publishedDate: November 10, 2019
 tags:
   - React
   - Gatsby
   - Strapi
 snippet: As of Strapi v3@alpha.12, we were introduced to the rich text content type field, or What You See Is What You Get (WYSIWYG).
 This is a helpful feature letting us make use of bolding and italics and we could now embed code snippets, images, links and more.
 ---

 As of Strapi v3@alpha.12, we were introduced to the rich text content type field, or What You See Is What You Get (WYSIWYG).
 This is a helpful feature letting us make use of bolding and italics and we could now embed code snippets, images, links and more.